- Average Cost: $42,000

 - Carpenters: will charge around $75 per hour

 - Electricians: will charge around $55 to $150 per hour

 - Painters: will charge around $25 to $50 per hour

 Purchasing a prefabricated sunroom can cost about $12,000 per 150 square feet.
 Once you have factored in adding electricity, heat and the construction costs, it is not unusual to pay between $350 to $450 per square foot for a finished product.
 If you are wanting to keep the costs low, then you should consider adding a 3-season room without any heating.

-Before you ever decide on a sunroom, you need to get a few estimates to ensure that you’re getting the best competitive pricing.
-Meet with a professional who is able to assess the space, take accurate measurements and even recommend the construction methods and finishes that will work best for your climate, your property and for you.
+Before you ever decide on a sunroom, get a few estimates to ensure that you’re getting the best competitive pricing.
+Meet with a professional who is able to assess the space, take accurate measurements and recommend the construction methods and finishes that will work best for your climate, your property and for you.

 Just like with other additions, the materials that you pick will have an impact on the cost of the project.
 You should consider the following:

 - What will the exterior look like?
 Will it match your home?
 (Siding will cost between $5 to $10 per square foot.)